navganti/notes/references/@ahrensHowTakeSmart2017.md

 # Citation

 Ahrens, S. (2017). _How to take smart notes: One simple technique to boost writing, learning and thinking: for students, academics and nonfiction book writers_.
+CreateSpace.